Toward Integrated Solutions: A Systematic Interdisciplinary Review of Cybergrooming Research: Cybergrooming Research in Computational Sciences

 Fourth, \textbf{\em victim characteristics} significantly influence grooming vulnerability.
 Identity and personality traits affect susceptibility, while cognitive resilience and strong social support serve as protective factors~\cite{guo2023text}.
 Studies highlight predictive grooming behaviors, such as reframing conversations, soliciting explicit images, and escalating interactions to sexual content, aiding detection and forensic investigations~\cite{pranoto2015logistic}.
 Computational models reveal distinct grooming strategies when targeting real adolescents versus adult impersonators (e.g., undercover officers or chatbots).
 Differences in risk assessment, meeting arrangements, and conversational control suggest that groomers tailor tactics based on perceived victim profiles~\cite{ringenberg2024assessing}.
 This insight informs law enforcement, emphasizing the need for \textit{adaptive decoy models} that mimic adolescent behaviors to enhance grooming intervention success.

 Fifth, \textbf{\em interactive platforms and chatbots} are effective in preventing grooming and facilitating abuse reporting, demonstrating their growing role in educational and real-time intervention systems~\cite{rita2021chatbot, Wang21-eancs}.
 AI-driven conversational agents are being developed to engage potential victims in simulated grooming interactions, helping them recognize risks before they escalate~\cite{raihana2024implementation}.
-In addition to intervention, gamified educational platforms are emerging as a key trend in prevention efforts, enhancing children's awareness of grooming risks through interactive training modules.
+In addition to intervention, gamified educational platforms are emerging as a key trend in prevention efforts, enhancing children's awareness of grooming risks through interactive learning environments~\cite{roumelioti2025leveraging}.
+Detection interfaces are also evolving to support human-in-the-loop feedback, emphasizing simple confidence indicators and streamlined agree/disagree workflows~\cite{daish2024towards}.

 Finally, \textbf{\em relationship formation} is a key grooming phase, with groomers initially building trust before introducing sexual content.
 The latest computational research suggests that early-stage relational analysis should be prioritized in detection models, focusing on sentiment shifts, grooming-specific linguistic markers, and progression modeling to identify risk before escalation~\cite{cano2014detecting, gupta2012characterizing, Lykousas_Patsakis_2022}.
 Practical applications include preemptive alert systems for parents and educators, where AI models detect early grooming attempts and generate warnings before explicit content is introduced.